 Bing came in second at 13.85%, closely followed by Chinese search engine Baidu at 12.78%.
 Yahoo trailed behind the pack with a disappointing 1.76%.
 Note that this isn’t counting video search platforms like YouTube.

 The upshot for marketers is clear: focus on Google.
+Naturally, you’ll begin to rank on other search engines but the available traffic from smaller platforms such as DuckDuckGo will be negligible.
 (Source: Net Market Share)

 According to Internet Live Stats, there were 88,099 searches per second on the day this post was written.
 This figure might not be an exact average – Google doesn’t officially share exact numbers – but it’s a pretty good estimate.

 In the time it’s taken you to read this, there’s likely already been over a million searches.
-That should give you some idea of the huge scope there is for SEO in 2020.
+That should give you some idea of the huge scope there is for SEO.